 - PLEASE UNDERSTAND- I will do my best to line up the backing and the top according to your instructions, but there are no guarantees that the alignment will be perfect.
 In fact, I can almost guarantee it will NOT be perfect.

-- I only carry 80/20 blend in my studio.
+- I carry 80/20 blend, 100% cotton and wool batting in my studio.
+It will be available at market price.
 If you want to use a different product, you will need to provide it.

 - Make sure the batting is 8″ wider and longer than the top.

 - Do NOT baste the layers.
 I will do that directly on the longarm.

 This may be the most difficult part for you!
 Here are some ideas:

 - Choose a coordinating theme- volleyballs are a great choice for a t-shirt quilt for a volleyball player.
 There are designs available for every sport and activity.

 - If you have linear, straight line piecing a curvy quilting looks great.
 Straight line and geometric patterns are fun on curvy pieced tops.

 - If your quilt top is busy, a simpler pattern will enhance it.
 Quilts with a lot of open space can handle “busier” quilting patterns.

 I am happy to buy a quilting pattern to use on your quilt if I don’t already own what you like.
 Make sure you are choosing an Edge to Edge (E2E) or Border to Border (B2B) design and that you let me know how to find the design when filling out the “Longarm Request” form.
 Some of my favorite sites for designs are: